gatsbyjs/gatsby/README.md

 Whether you're helping us fix bugs, improve the docs, or spread the word, we'd love to have you as part of the Gatsby community! :muscle::purple_heart:

-Check out our [contributor onboarding docs](https://gatsbyjs.org/docs/how-to-contribute/) for ideas on contributing and setup steps for getting our repos up and running on your local machine.
+Check out our [contributor onboarding docs](https://gatsbyjs.org/docs/how-to-contribute/) for ideas on contributing and setup steps for getting our repositories up and running on your local machine.

 [**Read the Contributing Guide**](https://gatsbyjs.org/docs/how-to-contribute/)